Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ---------------------------------------------------

 By design, Secret Server locally audits all actions taken within Secret Server.
-Secret Server’s auditing capacity is not configurable.
+Secret Server's auditing capacity is not configurable.
 See **Appendix A - Auditable Events** for details on Secret Server items that are audited and corresponding user permissions required for accessing audit records.